-Social media background checking is commonplace today, with many companies especially employers, using it to screen job applicants.
+Social media background checking is commonplace today.
+Many companies – especially employers, use social media background checking to screen job applicants.
 Social media profiles are the norm where people willingly post and even sometimes over-share personal information online.
-So it has become inevitable that employers are tempted to snoop a little and see what information they can find on prospective candidates.
+It has become inevitable for employers to be tempted to snoop a little and see what information they can find on prospective candidates.
 Information can be gleaned from LinkedIn, Facebook, Twitter, YouTube, and many other sites.
 Some companies even go to the extent of doing extensive Google searches or open up a Google alert on each new candidate.

 Ideally, in social media, with the exception of professional networks like Linkedin, people let their hair down and share things they do, love to do or even what they would be doing next.
 Don’t be surprised to find your guest sharing his itinerary on Facebook during his holiday he intends to take in your holiday home.

 First of all, tally the credentials the guest has provided you with that in her/ his Facebook and Twitter profiles.
 Are there any discrepancies?
 Go to their About sections which will have a brief about the guest.

 Secondly, you will understand that what they post in Facebook or Twitter can decide whether you should actually rent out your home to him/ her.
 See if your prospective guest is a member or is affiliated with professional organizations.
 If so, which are these organizations?
 Volunteerism efforts of a guest should be taken as a positive sign.

 Thirdly, look for any reference to illicit drugs, posts of a sexual nature, and mentions of alcohol consumption, writing about their latest binge-drinking adventure – these are networking sins and owners who receive inquiries from such guests posting/ twitting about these on Facebook and Twitter should put an end to further communications with a firm NO!